NinjaCheetah/automod-rewrite/README.md

 This is the code repo for AutoMod, a program for Minecraft: Java Edition that automatically installs modpacks, with minimal user input required.
 Now in C#.
 # Important Note
 AutoMod is still VERY new and still needs a lot of development, but you can help!
-Visit the wiki for full instructions https://github.com/NinjaCheetah/automod-rewrite/wiki
+Visit the wiki for full instructions: wiki not available yet
 # Instructions
 ### If using installer:
 1. Download the .msi installer from the releases page